Home AI Tool Reviews About

 Three platforms, one question: which one actually serves your model without burning your GPU budget?

 Picture this.
-You’ve fine-tuned a Llama 3.1 8B model that does exactly what your product needs.
+You’ve fine-tuned a compact open-weight model — a small Llama-family build, say — that does exactly what your product needs.
 The demo works beautifully on your laptop.
 Then your founder asks the question that turns every ML engineer’s stomach: “Great — can it handle a thousand concurrent users without costing us a fortune?”
 Suddenly the model isn’t the hard part anymore.
 The serving stack is.

 This is where vLLM, TensorRT-LLM, and Ollama enter the conversation, and they are genuinely not interchangeable.
-One is built for raw cloud-scale throughput, one squeezes every last token-per-second out of NVIDIA silicon, and one is the friendliest “double-click and it runs” tool in the entire local-inference world.
-Pick wrong and you’ll either overpay for GPUs or ship something that falls over the moment traffic spikes.
+One is built for cloud-scale throughput, one is designed to squeeze token-per-second out of NVIDIA silicon, and one is the friendliest “double-click and it runs” tool in the local-inference world.
+Pick wrong and you’ll either overpay for GPUs or ship something that struggles the moment traffic spikes.

-Based on official documentation, published benchmarks from the respective projects, and the consensus floating around Hacker News, r/LocalLLaMA, and various engineering blogs, here’s how these three actually stack up when you move past the demo and into production.
-Spoiler: the “best” one depends entirely on whether you’re serving from a beefy A100 cluster or a Mac Mini under your desk.
+A note on method before we dive in: this comparison is compiled from each project’s official documentation, their own published benchmarks, and the broad consensus across Hacker News, r/LocalLLaMA, and various engineering blogs.
+It is not an independent, hands-on benchmark of our own — where performance is involved, treat the trends below as directional and verify against your own workload.
+With that caveat set, here’s how the three actually differ when you move past the demo and into production.
+The “best” one depends heavily on whether you’re serving from a large GPU cluster or from a Mac Mini under your desk.

 Quick intros: what each platform actually is

-Side-by-side overview cards for vLLM, TensorRT-LLM, and Ollama inference serving platforms
+Side-by-side overview cards for three inference serving platforms

 TensorRT-LLM is NVIDIA’s open-source library for optimizing large language model inference specifically on NVIDIA GPUs.
-It compiles models into highly optimized engines using kernel fusion, quantization, and hardware-specific tricks that exploit Tensor Cores.
+It compiles models into optimized engines using kernel fusion, quantization, and hardware-specific techniques that exploit Tensor Cores.
 It’s the most “metal” option here — and the most fiddly.
 You typically pair it with NVIDIA Triton Inference Server for production serving.
-When NVIDIA publishes record latency numbers for a given GPU, TensorRT-LLM is usually the thing producing them.
+When NVIDIA publishes low-latency records for a given GPU, TensorRT-LLM is usually the thing producing them.

 Ollama is the odd one out, and deliberately so.
-It’s a local-first runtime built on top of llama.cpp that makes running open models almost insultingly easy: ollama run llama3.1 and you’re chatting in your terminal.
-It handles model downloads, quantization formats (GGUF), and a local API server with zero config.
+It’s a local-first runtime built on top of llama.cpp that makes running open models remarkably easy: ollama run <model> and you’re chatting in your terminal.
+It handles model downloads, quantization formats (GGUF), and a local API server with minimal config.
 It runs on Mac (Apple Silicon), Windows, and Linux, with or without a discrete GPU.
-It is not trying to win throughput benchmarks — it’s trying to get a model running on your machine in under five minutes.
+It is not trying to win throughput benchmarks — it’s trying to get a model running on your machine in a few minutes.

 So already you can feel the split: two production-grade serving engines and one developer-experience champion.
 That tension runs through this entire comparison.